 All the homes will be heated by carbon neutral renewable energy, with a fabric-first design approach and smart technology to monitor the development’s sustainability performance and air quality.

 Citu was established in 2004 by Chris Thompson, who now leads the business with partner Jonathan Wilson.
-The company aims to tackle climate change through designing innovative property developments with added health and wellbeing benefits alongside tackling the housing shortage issue.
+The company aims to tackle climate change through designing innovative property developments with added health and wellbeing benefits, rooflights for flat roofs, alongside tackling the housing shortage issue.

 Jonathan Wilson, Development Director at Citu, said: “We’re delighted to be able to further invest in this iconic part of the city to introduce Sheffield to our Yorkshire-manufactured Citu Homes that have been so popular and successful in our Leeds development, the Climate Innovation District.”

 “We have already seen from the success of Little Kelham that people want to lead a more sustainable lifestyle and Kelham Island has so many features that people find attractive: access to nature with the River Don through; a relaxed café, bar and restaurant culture and unmatched industrial heritage.”

 Access to the outdoors is a major feature of the new property development and the Kelham Gardens will be the largest public green space in Kelham to date.
 Intertwined with the bold contemporary architecture, there will be a combination of private courtyards, roof terraces and semi-private residential gardens and courtyards for food-growing, playing nda relaxing.

 There will be mixture of one, two, three and four bed properties including ‘Mester’ houses.
 These homes will populate ‘Little Mester Street’, a nickname given to the properties in recognition of Sheffield’s former cutlers.
 Another set of properties available will be ‘The Garden Apartments’, which will be same height as the houses, creating an attractive Kelham skyline with plenty of open spaces and opportunity for the future community.